fkinos/ffkkinos.com/content/wiki/recursive-iterative.md

 But even though some function might be recursive the algorithm it implements by be effectively iterative.

-Let's see how this work while implementing factorial in code:
+Let's see how this work while implementing factorial in code, here will be using [Lisp](/wiki/lisp) but the concept should apply to pretty much all languages.

 ```
 (define (fact n)